Seldovia Village, Alaska

 Seldovia Village is a census-designated place (CDP) in Kenai Peninsula Borough, Alaska, United States.
-At the 2010 census the population was 165, up from 144 in 2000.
+As of the 2020 census, Seldovia Village had a population of 199.
 Seldovia Village is not to be confused with the adjacent city of Seldovia.

 Geography

 Seldovia Village is located on the southern arm of the Kenai Peninsula at (59.478498, -151.631299), on the south side of Kachemak Bay.
 It is 10 mi southwest of the city of Homer, across Kachemak Bay.
 The CDP extends from Seldovia Bay on the west, where it borders the city of Seldovia, to Jakolof Bay on the east.
 While there are roads in the community, the only access to outside areas is via Seldovia, where there is a harbor and an airport.

 According to the United States Census Bureau, the CDP has a total area of 49.8 km2, of which 47.0 km2 are land and 2.9 km2, or 5.76%, are water.